Not in Lost and Found

 What I discovered during this long time off from writing is that even though my words stopped speaking to God, He never stopped speaking to me.

-I chose to hold onto Him.
-I praised Him in the quiet of my mind even though my words were left blank on the paper.
+I chose to hold onto Him and praise Him in the quiet of my mind even though my words were left blank on the paper.
 I prayed and asked what my purpose is now that I can’t use words, and I knew He wasn’t disappointed in my wavering faith.
-I still felt strongly He wanted me to write.
-I just couldn’t see this as a possibility anymore.
+He just wanted me to write even though I just couldn’t see this as a possibility anymore.
+Do you ever question God’s methods?

 I was honest with God, vulnerable, and a child in His hands.